-There will be opportunities for you to discuss your progress with each other and the tutor during the course.
+There will be opportunities for you to discuss your progress and achievement with each other and the tutor during the course.
 You should find your confidence increases as you develop skills of evaluation and appreciation.
-You will be able to assess your own achievements at the beginning, middle and end of the course through the Learning Record form and the tutor will respond to your progress or concerns accordingly.
+You will be able to assess your own achievements at the beginning, the middle and the end of the course through the Learning Record form and the tutor will respond to your progress or concerns accordingly.

 What else do I need to know, do or bring?